Eichmann's captor, Israeli ex-spy Rafi Eitan dead at 92: media

 He rose to become the agency's operations chief, commanding the operation to snatch Eichmann in the Argentinian capital Buenos Aires and smuggle him to Israel.

-The mastermind of the Nazis' Final Solution, Eichmann was then tried and hanged.
+The mastermind of the Nazis' so-called Final Solution, Eichmann was then tried and hanged.

-The ability of the security services to bring him to justice was a source of pride for the Jewish state, which President Reuvin Rivlin called a momentous moment in Israel's history.
+The ability of the security services to bring him to justice was a source of pride for the Jewish state, which President Reuven Rivlin called a momentous moment in Israel's history.

+But in 2017, as Mossad declassified files on the failed hunt for Nazi doctor Josef Mengele, Eitan admitted that he missed at least two chances to catch him.

+This combination of pictures created on March 23, 2019 shows a file photo taken on January 27, 2016 of former Israeli Mossad spy Rafi Eitan (L) and a file picture of Nazi war criminal Adolf Eichmann taken on December 12, 1961

 In the 1980s, Eitan's name came into the spotlight in a major crisis between Israel and key ally the United States.